toanjo/utrust_challenge/README.md

 ## Testing

+    The app's mounting and unmounting is tested on src/App.test.js.
+It's a simple test that renders the app and then unmounts it, checking for any breaking issues.
+    I additionally

 # TODO

-    Tests
+    Add a proper loading icon
+    Move the fetching to root component
+    Clicking the logo should reset the ui state
     Fix style of form
     Improve style of success
-    clicking the logo should reset the ui state
-    Add a proper loading icon
+    Tests

     Display a "copied to clipboard" alert
     Try styling with styled components
+    Consider a dark mode toggle